-Multiple linear regression analysis is predicated on several fundamental assumptions that ensure the validity and reliability of its results.
-Understanding and verifying these assumptions is crucial for accurate model interpretation and prediction.
+Multiple linear regression analysis is based on several fundamental assumptions that ensure the validity and reliability of its results.
+Understanding and checking these assumptions is crucial for accurate model interpretation and prediction.

 Linear Relationship: The core premise of multiple linear regression is the existence of a linear relationship between the dependent (outcome) variable and the independent variables.
-This linearity can be visually inspected using scatterplots, which should reveal a straight-line relationship rather than a curvilinear one.
+One can view this linearity visually using scatterplots, which should reveal a linear relationship rather than a curvilinear one.

-Multivariate Normality: The analysis assumes that the residuals (the differences between observed and predicted values) are normally distributed.
-This assumption can be assessed by examining histograms or Q-Q plots of the residuals, or through statistical tests such as the Kolmogorov-Smirnov test.
+Multivariate Normality: The analysis assumes that the unclear variations (the differences between viewed and predicted values) are normally provided.
+This assumption can be vague by examining histograms or Q-Q plots of the residuals, or through statistical tests such as the Kolmogorov-Smirnov test.

-No Multicollinearity: It is essential that the independent variables are not too highly correlated with each other, a condition known as multicollinearity.
+No Multicollinearity: It is essential to avoid high correlation between the independent variables, a condition known as multicollinearity.
 This can be checked using:

 Correlation matrices, where correlation coefficients should ideally be below 0.80.